rajkumar-b/receipt-processor/readme.md

 To setup go with Gin Gonic Framework, use: `go get -u github.com/gin-gonic/gin` (refer: https://gin-gonic.com/docs/quickstart/)

 This project uses default gitignore taken from github for Go (refer: https://github.com/github/gitignore/blob/main/Go.gitignore) during initialization.
 Any follow-up changes can be tracked via respective branch.

+## Project Execution (in Development / Debug mode)

+To run the project, simply use `go run .` or `go run main.go` and follow the link: http://localhost:8080/ping to execute a basic server ping (GET request via REST API).

+To build and run the project, use `go build .` followed by `.\receipt-processor.exe` to initiate the server on localhost.
+Follow the same link as above to hit the API endpoints.